 - Cerebrospinal fluid at 150 ml

-Cerebral edema alters the level of brain cavity and thus increase in the amount of brain volume leads to increased intracranial pressure where the body responds by reducing the amount of blood flow to the brain which may cause further damage to the brain.
+Cerebral edema alters the proportions of the contents in the cranial cavity, increasing the amount of brain volume which leads to increased intracranial pressure.
+The body responds to this increased pressure by reducing the amount of blood flow to the brain, potentially causing further damage to the brain.

 Types of Cerebral Edema

-Broadly, cerebral edema can be either of vasogenic origin or cytotoxic/cellular edema.
+Broadly speaking, cerebral edema can be of either vasogenic origin or cytotoxic/cellular edema.
 However, many are the times when smaller categories of four types of cerebral edema are used in practice.
 They include:

-Vasogenic cerebral edema is caused by the disruption of the blood-brain-barrier.
-Disruption of this barrier results in the influx of fluid and solutes into the brain.
-This is the most common type of brain edema.
-Vasogenic cerebral edema mainly affects the white matter.
+Vasogenic cerebral edema is caused by disruption of the blood-brain-barrier, resulting in the influx of fluid and solutes into the brain.
+This is the most common type of brain edema and mainly affects the white matter of the brain.

-Cellular, previously known as cytotoxic, cerebral edema is characterized by cellular swelling.
-Cellular edema is seen in patients with traumatic brain injury and ischemic cerebral injury.
-Cellular cerebral edema affects the glial, neuron, and endothelial cells.
+Cellular cerebral edema (previously known as cytotoxic cerebral edema) is characterized by cellular swelling and is seen in patients with traumatic brain and ischemic cerebral injury.
+Cellular cerebral edema affects the glial, neuronal, and endothelial cells and affects the gray matter of the brain.
 Cellular cerebral edema typically occurs within minutes after injury, whereas, vasogenic edema occurs over a period of days.
-Cellular edema affects the gray matter.

 Interstitial cerebral edema

 Interstitial cerebral edema is caused by the outflow of cerebrospinal fluid from the intraventricular space to the extracellular interstitial space of the brain.
 This type of cerebral edema is seen in patients with increased intraventricular pressure, i.e. hydrocephalus.
-Interstitial cerebral edema might be also seen in patients with meningitis.
+Interstitial cerebral edema may also be seen in patients with meningitis.

 Osmotic cerebral edema

-This results from abnormal levels of osmolarity in plasma and fluids within the brain.
-Plasma may have lower osmotic levels following dilution say from SIADH secretion or increased volume intake.
-The high osmotic brain matter pulls water from the plasma causing cerebral edema.
+Osmotic cerebral edema results from abnormal levels of osmolarity in plasma and fluids within the brain.
+The brain plasma may have lower osmotic levels following dilution, i.e. from SIADH secretion or increased volume intake, causing the high osmotic brain matter to pull water from the plasma leading to cerebral edema.